B00M3000/CPW/README.md

 ## Acknowledgements

-Thanks to Ethan for contributing to the project under the mentorship of Thomas Zhou.
+Huge thanks to Ethan for assisting with the project under the mentorship of Thomas Zhou.